Stability-AI/stability-blender-addon/Usage.md

-# Using DreamStudio for Blender
+# Using Stability for Blender

 For instructions on installing the plugin, go here: [Installation](Installation.md)